 The Innovative Training Network (ITN) Training towards Innovative Personalized Antibiotic Therapy (TIPAT) has started March 1, 2020.
-TIPAT offers a cutting-edge training-by-research program for ￼15 Early stage researchers (ESRs) / PhD candidates, of which 13 positions are still available.
+TIPAT offers a cutting-edge training-by-research program for 15 Early Stage Researchers (ESRs) / PhD candidates.
 TIPAT is part of the Marie Skłodowska-Curie International Training Network (ITN) of the European Commission.
-ESRs in TIPAT will be part of an international network of universities, hospitals and companies.
-The duration of all ESR positions is ￼36 or 48 months depending on the host institute, and should lead to a PhD degree.
+ESRs in TIPAT are part of an international network of universities, hospitals and companies.
+The duration of all ESR positions is 36 or 48 months depending on the host institute, and should lead to a PhD degree.

 To enable development of innovative personalized antibiotic treatment strategies, quantitative understanding of the interplay between drug, pathogen and host is crucial.
 The TIPAT network will train inter-disciplinary specialists optimally equipped with a skill set to address this challenge.